hpcleuven/VscDocumentation/source/access/ondemand/rstudio-server.rst

         echo "export XDG_DATA_HOME=$VSC_DATA/.local/share" >> ~/.bashrc

-   - Additionally, it is advised to change the default behaviour of RStudio to not restore ``.RData`` into the workspace on startup and to never Save the workspace to ``.RData`` on exit.
+   - Additionally, we recommend changing the default behaviour of RStudio to *not* restore the ``.RData`` file (which stores your saved R objects from a previous session) into the workspace on startup, and to never Save the workspace to ``.RData`` on exit.
 You can do this via the RStudio
      interface: Tools > Global Options > General > Workspace.
-This setting is persistent across RStudio sessions, and is stored in your preferences file at ``.local/share/rstudio-prefs.json`` as ``"load_workspace": false``.
+These user preferences are persistent across RStudio sessions, and are stored in file ``.local/share/rstudio-prefs.json``.

      |VUB| Alternatively, you can tick the 'Clean workspace at startup' checkbox
      in the resources form.
-Be aware however, that your user preferences in ``.local/share/rstudio-prefs.json`` will take priority over this checkbox option.
+Note, however, that your user preferences (stored in ``.local/share/rstudio-prefs.json``) take priority over this checkbox
+     option.

 .. _RStudio official documentation: https://docs.rstudio.com/